 Austria: Donauschiffahrt Wurm+Köck (www.donauschiffahrt.de) cruise ships sail the Danube between Passau and Linz (five hours 10 minutes, Tu-Su May-early Oct).
 The adult single fare is €26, children 6-13 half-fare, under 6 no charge.
 Bicycles cost €2.
 There is the option of continuing to Vienna (11 hours 30 minutes, €58 return) next day or by rail.

-The benefits of developing competition show in fares for long-distance buses, mostly booked online, sometimes through travel agencies.
-For some departures heavy discounts are available (early 2015 fare ranges are given below).
+The benefits of developing competition show in fares for long-distance buses, mostly booked online, sometimes through travel agencies or by phone.
+For some departures heavy discounts are available (fare ranges are given below).
 Passengers can also pay normal fare on board where seats are available.
 Fees (€9-10) for heavy luggage (and, where space permits, for bicycles) are normal.
-On many routes buses are more frequent Th-Su.
+On many routes buses are more frequent Thursdays, Fridays and weekends.

-The usual hub for long-distance buses will be the Zentraler Omnibusbahnhof (ZOB, sometimes just Busbahnhof).
+Each city’s usual hub for long-distance buses will be the Zentraler Omnibusbahnhof (ZOB, sometimes just Busbahnhof).
 Most often this will be next to or near the central rail station (important exceptions are Berlin, Munich and Stuttgart).
-Compared with big rail stations, these lack support services such as ticket counters, enclosed waiting areas, luggage lockers, cafes and snack bars.
-But these are improving and in cities such as Berlin, Hamburg and Munich arrangements are adequate.
+Compared with big rail stations, these often lack support services such as ticket counters, enclosed waiting areas, luggage lockers, cafes and snack bars.
+But, with growing patronage, these are improving and in cities such as Berlin, Hamburg and Munich arrangements are adequate.

 Departures for a range of operators, including cross-border buses, are listed at www.busliniensuche.de, www.fernbusse.de, www.busticket.de and www.fernbusguide.de.
 In all cases it is advisable to check the operator’s website for conditions before booking.